resources / blog /

 Every piece of furniture, from the frame to the fabric, starts with one basic promise: the manufacturer’s warranty.

-“Hey, we built this right.
+It’s the brand’s way of saying,Hey, we built this.
 If something was wrong from the start, we’ll take ownership and fix it.”

-• Broken frames or cracked joints
+• Broken frames or cracked joints (right out of the box)

-• Faulty recliner mechanisms
+• Faulty recliner or pull-out mechanisms

 What it doesn’t cover?